Kemeri Great Bog Tour.

 The last 2 centuries have been full of trouble for this place.
 Not only the Legions of the Great Army, regiments of the Russian Imperial Army, and the German Imperial Army but also the Soviet and Nazi armies marched through these places.

-Great Bog of Ķemeri remains one of biggest and last intact raised bogs in Europe.
-Almost 100 km2 of peat, small lakes, curly ancient trees.
-There everybody can walk over deadly quagmire in room slippers.
-Elegant boardwalk leads you over depth of the bog for almost 3.5 km and allows you to enjoy environment like directly from Hound of Baskervilles.
+The Great Bog of Ķemeri remains one of the biggest and last intact raised bogs in Europe.
+Almost 100 km2 of peat, small lakes, and curly ancient trees.
+Anybody can walk over a deadly quagmire in-room slippers here.
+An elegant boardwalk leads you over the depth of the bog for almost 3.5 km and allows you to enjoy the environment directly from the Hound of Baskervilles.

 Entrance of St Peters church